-An appropriate sensory diet is planned to meet the complex needs of some children.
+An appropriate sensory diet is planned to meet the complex

 How will the school make sure my child is included in activities alongside pupils who don't have SEND?

 All of our extra-curricular activities and school visits are available to all our pupils, including our before and afterschool clubs.